 Promoting Wellness, Dignity & Independence for Older Adults

-This is a FREE Community Event
+This is not a Library-Sponsored Program

 Decreased health makes aging in one’s home difficult to maintain and afford, causing older adults to lose housing or be sent to institutional care.
 At Curry Senior Center we make sure our older adults stay in their homes and their communities.
 We offer integrated health care, housing, case management support, meals, and community activities for all older adults, especially our most vulnerable, low-income, or unhoused.